The Public Benefit Boot & Shoe Co

 At least one of this company’s shopfronts survives, at 13a Saville Street, Malton, Yorks.
 Others are possibly unrecognised because they have lost their mosaic tiling and other obvious branding.
 Quite a few historical postcards of British town centres highlight branches of the Public Benefit Boot Co and could well have been commissioned by the firm.

 Lennard Brothers was founded as a boot and shoe manufacturing firm in Leicester in the 1870s (incorporated 1897).
 The prime mover seems to have been Samuel Lennard (1851-1901), who opened his first factory on Crafton Street in 1876, later moving to Asylum Road (subsequently the site of the now-demolished Liberty Building).
 Branch factories opened in Kettering, Northampton and Blaby, and a warehouse in Leicester.
 Samuel married the daughter of Edward Wood, the Chairman of Freeman, Hardy & Willis.

 Some of Samuel’s brothers were more engaged in retailing.
-In 1897 Thomas Lennard (1861-1938; knighted 1920) moved to Bristol where he established Lennards Ltd in new headquarters on Queen Street.
+Thomas Lennard (1861-1938; knighted 1920) moved to Bristol where he established Lennards Ltd in new headquarters on Queen Street.
 In 1904 Lennards Ltd – with 104 branches trading as the Public Benefit Boot Co – reached an agreement with the Public Benefit Boot Co of Leeds (see above) to form a new company embracing both concerns.